staabm/phpstan-dba/README.md

 ## Caveats

-- running `RecordingQueryReflector` requires in PHPStan-non-debug mode (currently we see concurrency issues while building the cache).
+- running `RecordingQueryReflector` requires runnung PHPStan with `--debug` (otherwise we see concurrency issues while building the cache).

 ## Todos